Using Rewards Effectively

 Praise is weird.
 Here is an example of how weird it can get.

 The children are moving from free play to circle time.
 Two darlings have come to circle right away, Ellen and Maggie.
 The other children, especially “those wilder boys,” keep running around being silly.
 The adult says in an effort to be positive, “I like the way Ellen and Maggie are sitting at circle time.”
 Ellen and Maggie look at each other and smile.
 I think most dispassionate observers of the scene would see that “those wilder boys” could care less.
 They are having lots more fun NOT going to circle.
 It’s possible to imagine them thinking, “She is trying to manipulate us.
-We don’t stop doing what we enjoy doing, because we want her to like us.
+We don’t stop our group fun just to get her to like us.
 We have our own lives and we want to make our own choices in our own time.”
 The dispassionate observer can see the clear evidence that “I like the way…” doesn’t work, yet the adult continues the practice.

 It’s crazy.
 I have seen this over and over again, and each time I feel sad for Ellen and Maggie, who seem locked in the unfortunate trap of seeking approval.
 We might find considerable agreement that in trying to manipulate the boys, the adult’s praise of the girls is contrary to the girl’s best interests.